AdityaS-2010/Aditya_2025/navigation/about.md

 ### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.
+Everything for me, as for many others, revolves around Family.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- Both my parents were born in India, but my dad moved to Texas, and later my mom joined him.
+They later moved to San Diego where I was born.
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+- My immediate family is pretty small, only consisting of my parents and me.
+I have 3 first cousins, one on my dad's side, and two on my mom's side.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- For fun, I like to play sports and excercise.
+I play soccer competetively and I also play basketball sometimes.
+For excercise I like to go on runs, and workout at home.